withbelay/style/Docs/Languages/Javascript/index.md

 ### **import order**

-There is no set import order across files, but within a file imports should typically be seperated by `node_modules` and local files.
+There is no set import order across files, but within a file imports should typically be separated by `node_modules` and local files.

 ### **default export**

 When creating modules don't use default export.
-Notable exceptions include React / ReactNative componenets.
+Notable exceptions include React / ReactNative components.

-## **Dont Trust Data!**
+## **Don't Trust Data!**

 Assume that data being sent can be corrupted/tampered with/wrong etc.

 ### **For Backend**

 1. Always validate users on the backend before allowing them to make changes
-    1. server should return relevant 4xx error
+    1. server should return relevant `4xx` error
     2. websocket server should kick the client off
 2. Always validate information that the user/client sends to the server
-    1. server should return relevant 4xx error
+    1. server should return relevant `4xx` error
     2. websocket server should kick the client off

 ### **For Frontend**